Red Barn

 In collaboration with Brown Dog Properties, we designed this custom all-electric home to Passive Home standards. >

-An overarching goal was to achieve the lowest possible energy usage day to day.
-These homes reached very near Passive House standards for air exchange and followed The Pretty Good House standards. >
+An overarching goal was to achieve the lowest possible energy usage day to day. >